-The Board has selected the following six persons as its nominees for election to the Board at the Annual Meeting.
+The Board has selected the following five persons as its nominees for election to the Board at the Annual Meeting.
 Each of these nominees has indicated that he is willing and able to serve as a director.
 If any of the nominees declines to serve or becomes unavailable for any reason, or if a vacancy occurs before the election (although we know of no reason to anticipate that this will occur), your proxy may be voted for such substitute nominees as the Board may designate.
-Set forth below are the names, ages and certain other information of each director nominee as of April 27, 2016:
+Set forth below are the names, ages and certain other information of each director nominee as of April 11, 2018:

-Name Age Position & Committees Mark L. Baum 43 Director; Chief Executive Officer Robert J. Kammer 66 Chairman of the Board Richard L. Lindstrom 68 Director; Audit Committee, Compensation Committee William H. Nelson 70 Director; Audit Committee, Compensation Committee, Nomination and Corporate Governance Committee Stephen G. Austin 63 Director; Audit Committee, Nomination and Corporate Governance Committee Anthony J. Principi 72 Director; Compensation Committee, Nomination and Corporate Governance Committee
+Name Age Position & Committees Mark L. Baum 45 Director; Chief Executive Officer Richard L. Lindstrom 70 Director Robert J. Kammer 68 Chairman of the Board; Audit Committee; Compensation Committee; Nomination and Corporate Governance Committee Stephen G. Austin 65 Director; Audit Committee, Nomination and Corporate Governance Committee, Compensation Committee Anthony J. Principi 74 Director; Compensation Committee, Audit Committee and Nomination and Corporate Governance Committee

-^{} Chairman of the committee.
+Chairman of the committee.

-Mark L. Baum, J.D. is a founder, member of the board of directors and Chief Executive Officer of Imprimis Pharmaceuticals, Inc. In 2011, Mr. Baum led the restructuring and reorganization of Imprimis and since that time the Company has raised nearly \$45 million to build and support the growth of the Company.
+Mark L. Baum, J.D. is a founder, member of the board of directors and Chief Executive Officer of Imprimis Pharmaceuticals, Inc. In 2011, Mr. Baum led the restructuring and reorganization of Imprimis and since that time has directed the creation, development and growth of the Company's unique business model.
 Mr. Baum was appointed as a director of the Company in December 2011, served as the Chairman of the board of directors from December 2011 to April 2012, and was appointed as Chief Executive Officer in April 2012.
 Prior to Mr. Baum's involvement with the Company, from 2001 to 2011, he was the founder and managing director of TBLF, LLC, a consulting firm and fund manager, where he managed a series of three funds and acted as a principal investor in financing publicly traded companies or bridge-to-public equity transactions.
 Before his fund management experience, Mr. Baum founded and served as the president of YesRx, and practiced as a U.S. securities lawyer focused on public company reporting requirements and finance-related matters.
-Mr. Baum serves on the board of directors for Ideal Power, Inc., where he is also chairman of the audit committee.
-Mr. Baum is a senior advisor to Curology, Inc., a privately held venture capital backed dermatology focused business.
-Mr. Baum brings to the Imprimis Board years of public company executive experience, including knowledge of securities laws, reporting requirements and public company finance-related issues.
+Mr. Baum is the chairman of the board of privately held Eton Pharmaceuticals, Inc., and a senior advisor to Curology, Inc., a privately held dermatology focused business.
+From November 2012 until December 2017, Mr. Baum served on the board of directors for Ideal Power, Inc., where he was also chair of its audit committee.
+Mr. Baum brings to the Imprimis Board years of public company executive and board experience, including knowledge of securities laws, reporting requirements and public company finance-related issues.
 Mr. Baum is an active participant in the national drug pricing and accessibility discussion, contributing through interviews for television, radio and print and advocating for policy changes to help ease the burden to patients and payors resulting from current drug pricing policies.